The Future is OK!

 From the incredible impact of Project OK 2024, this community-led creative health project will establish 'Project OK' as a brand.
 Introducing a more robust & stable framework, as we explore relevant organisational development, to introduce a more stable & robust framework, in which to hold & manage the momentum of work & opportunities.
 Rapidly expanding partnerships, and opportunities, both now and on the horizon, are testament to the Project OK’s impact.

-Project OK will give each individual, and the communities we work with, the space to have their voice heard.
+Project OK will give each individual, and the communities we work with, the space to have their voice heard and valued.

 The Future is OK!